Hinduism in Manipur: History

-A copper plate excavated from Phayeng dating back to AD 763 (reign of King Khongtekcha) was found to contain inscriptions about the Hindu deities in Sanskrit words.

 During the 13th century, King Meidingu Khumomba constructed a Lord Hanuman temple.
-The term "Manipur" for "Kangleipak" was in used only after the rule of King Pamheiba.
-There are many hard facts and historical evidences, associated with Pamheiba of burning ancient written records of Kangleipak which were found recently and verified by National archive of India in 1989.
+There is no contemporary historical evidence or primary source that mentions Pamheiba burning ancient written records of Manipur.

 In 1704, King Charairongba accepted Vaishnavism and changed his name to Pitambar Singh.
 However, the first Hindu temples were constructed much earlier.
 The Vishnu temple at Lamangdong was constructed in AD 1474 (during the reign of King Kiyamba), by Brahmins from the Shan State.
 As per the legends, the temple was constructed to house the Vishnu emblem given to King Kiyamba by King Khekhomba of Shan.
 Phurailatpam Shubhi Narayan was the first Brahmin priest of this temple.

 Historical Legend

-The Puranas as to account of the pre-historic forms of Vaishnavism or Bhagavatism in the area of present state, the modern history of Vaishnava practices in Manipur started with a king of the Shan kingdom of Pong gifting a murti of Vishnu chakra (the symbolic disc of Vishnu or Krishna) to Kyamaba, king of Manipur, so since the 1470s the kings of Manipur started worshiping Vishnu.
-Many brahmana priests from the west, main areas of India, came to Manipur and settled there.
+The Puranas as to account of the pre-historic forms of Vaishnavism or Bhagavatism in the area of present state, the modern history of Vaishnava practices in Manipur started with a king of the Shan Kingdom of Pong gifting a murti of Vishnu chakra (the symbolic disc of Vishnu or Krishna) to Kyamaba, king of Manipur, so since the 1470s the kings of Manipur started worshiping Vishnu.
+Many brahmana priests from the west, came to Manipur and settled there.
 The account of the arrival of the members of brahmanas is found in the records of the book Bamon Khunthoklon.
 King Kyamba (1467–1523) built a Vishnu mandir in Vishnupur, a notable architectural monument.
 In 1704 King Charai Rongba was initiated into Vaishnava tradition and since then Vaishnavism became the state religion.
 This consolidated the cultural contact with India even further.
 King Gareeb Nivaz was ruling from 1709 to 1748 and he was initiated into Vaishnavism of Chaitanya tradition, by followers of Narottama Dasa Thakura, who worshiped Krishna as the supreme deity, Svayam bhagavan.
 He practiced this religion for nearly twenty years.
 Preachers and pilgrims used to arrive in large numbers and cultural contact with Assam was maintained.
 It is believed that the wave of devotion that turned the entire kingdom Krishna conscious took place during the reign of Gareeb Nivaz's grandson Bhagyachandra.

 The Manipuri Vaishnavas do not worship Krishna alone, but Radha-Krishna.
 With the spread of Vaishnavism the worship of Krishna and Radha became the dominant form in the Manipur region.